 To learn more about the Community Programs the Police Department offers, please use the drop down arrows below.
 Questions?
-Please contact our Community Relations Officer Mike Mainieri at Michael.Mainieri@wentzvillemo.org or (636) 639-2171.
+Please contact our Business/Residential Liaison Officer Mike Mainieri at Michael.Mainieri@wentzvillemo.org or (636) 639-2171.

 The City of Wentzville encourages neighbors to get out and get to know each other.
 One way of doing this would be to host or participate in a block party.
 Block parties allow neighbors and their children to interact which each other and exchange tales and information about themselves.

 If you wish to host or schedule a neighborhood block party, please click on the link below and complete the block party permit and it will be submitted to Captain Leon Burton for approval.
 For futher questions, you may contact Captain Burton at (636) 639-2141 or via email at email@example.com.

 Roadways cannot be blocked in a manner that will not allow for a quick removal of barricades and other block party items for non-participating neighbors and emergency vehicle access.